vivianngo97/Punctuation_Transcription/README.md

 ## Build a model yourself!

 Here is some code to build the example model.
 The arguments can be configured.
 Please see __functions.py__ for more details.
+I was able to build the model in roughly two hours using Google Colab.

 <pre><code>import functions
 from functions import Punc_data